profSeeger/LA558_20022/README.md

 # LA 558 Web Mapping and Data Visualization
-This is the course repository for Spring 2022 Landscape Architecture 558 course.
+This is the course repository for the Spring 2022 offering of Landscape Architecture 558: Introduction to Web Mapping

-In this repo you will find files to support the exercises and assignments
-along with other course materials.
-This repo is updated prior to each lecture.
-Students can read from this repository, but you can't post to it.
-Students should clone this repo to their local computer and then refresh/pull updates prior to each lecture.
+In this repo you will find the files to support the exercises, assignments and other course materials.
+This repo is updated prior to each lecture so student should refresh it regularly.
+Students can read from this repository, but can't post to it, instead they should initially clone this repo to their local computer and then refresh/pull updates prior to each lecture.
+In addition to this repo, each student will have their own private repo where they will post their assignments and final projects.
+Following is a list of each student's repo and a brief description of their final project.

 # LA 558 Class Repos and GitHub Pages
 - https://github.com/profSeeger/LA558_2022